 What is Route Monitoring?

-Route monitoring is a method to detect strategic routes and monitor the activity on those particular routes.
-A route management software not only optimizes routes.
-It helps in monitoring routes allocated to drivers.
-The route monitoring aspect of the software helps in identifying the real-time location of the driver.
+Route monitoring is a method to detect strategic routes and monitor the activity log on those custom routes.
+A route management software not only optimizes routes for delivery address but also helps in monitoring routes allocated to drivers.
+The route monitoring aspect of the software helps in identifying the static route destination of the driver.

 GPS tracking cannot be so helpful in knowing the exact deliveries finished by the driver or trying to identify when a driver will do a particular delivery.

-Route monitoring is an easy and cost-effective way of checking out detailed travel times, traffic delays, vehicle speeds on strategically planned routes.
-The data can be used to create real-time analytics, which can then be shared with the drivers.
+Route monitoring is an easy and cost-effective way of checking out detailed travel times, traffic delays, vehicle speeds on static routes or dynamic routes.
+The provide data can be used to create real-time analytics, which can then be shared with the drivers.
 It supports broadcasting effective decisions and information with a positive effect on traffic and driving conditions.

 How can Route Monitoring Help Delivery Businesses?